Italy

 Taxed at a progressive tax rate

-In case of rented real estate located in Italy, the taxable income generally corresponds to the highest amount between: (i) the cadastral income increased by 5% and (ii) 95% of the rentals referring to the relevant tax period (even if not actually collected, with some exceptions).
+In case of rented real estate located in Italy, the taxable income generally corresponds to the highest amount between: (i) the cadastral income increased by 5% and (ii) 95% of the rental fees referring to the relevant tax period.

 In fact, for leased buildings, the law admits a 5% flat rate reduction of rentals (higher flat rate reduction is provided in some specific cases) in consideration of eventual managing and maintenance expenses incurred by the owner.